Why am I forgetting things I should know—and losing focus faster than I used to?

 Intelligence: These tests measure different areas of thinking such as memory, verbal understanding, reasoning, and how quickly information can be processed.
 One common outcome is an IQ score, but that number is just one part of the bigger picture.

-Social-emotional: These tests provide insight into a child’s inner world—how they feel, how they interact with others, and how they manage stress, frustration, or change.
-They can identify anxiety, depression, and relational skills functioning.
+Social-emotional: These tests examine how people interact with others, understand relationships, and manage stress, frustration, or change.
+The evaluations can identify anxiety, depression, and socio-relational skills functioning.

 What are the steps of a neuropsychological evaluation?

-STEP 1: We start by personally interviewing parents for a history which includes developmental milestones and previous levels of functioning.
-This may include additional information provided by teachers, coaches, or other relevant collateral contacts with rating scales.
-During the parent interview, it’s also a time when we try to pinpoint your specific concerns so we can select the proper testing and be sure to address what’s most important to you.
+STEP 1: We start by personal interviewing for a history which includes developmental milestones and previous levels of functioning.
+This may include additional information provided by teachers and coaches (for children and adolescents), workplace supervisors (for adults), or other relevant collateral contacts with rating scales.
+During the interview, it’s also a time when we try to pinpoint your specific concerns so we can select the proper testing and be sure to address what’s most important to you.

 STEP 2: The next step is for the team to select a battery of tests and then schedule times for testing.
-It is usually broken into sessions of time that are appropriate to the age and maturity of the child.
+It is usually broken into sessions of time that are appropriate to age and maturity.
 This is to avoid the fatigue factor influencing the results.

-STEP 3: The next phase is a three-to-four week period of scoring the tests, analyzing the results, and writing a comprehensive report that provides a profile of the strengths and weaknesses particularly relevant to the specific questions that have been asked.
+STEP 3: The next phase is scoring and analyzing the results, and providing a comprehensive report that provides a profile of the strengths and weaknesses particularly relevant to the specific questions that have been asked.